-Account receivable consists of educational course fees receivable.
+Account receivable consists of educational course fees billed and unbilled receivable.
 Management periodically reviews the status of all accounts receivable for collectability.
 Each balance is assessed based on management's knowledge of and relationship with the client and the age of the receivable balance.
-The management does not deem any of the receivable as uncollectible as at December 31, 2020 and accordingly has not made any provision for doubtful accounts.
-All receivable at December 31, 2020 were subsequently collected before these financial statements were issued.
+The management does not deem any of the receivable as uncollectible as at December 31, 2021 and accordingly has not made any provision for doubtful accounts.

-Of the total Accounts Receivable, \$51,500 were over 90 days old as of December 31, 2020.
+Of the total Accounts Receivable, \$ 65,027 were over 90 days old as of December 31, 2021.
+Of the total Accounts Receivable \$ 133,902 were unbilled at December 31, 2021.